Julia-Wagner/PawfectMatch/README.md

 ![Registration adopter phone](docs/screenshots/registration_adopter_phone.png)\
 *Registration as an adopter on a phone*

-After successful registration, the user gets redirected to the *sign in form*.
+After successful registration, the user gets redirected to the *sign-in form*.
 If incorrect information is sent, error messages are shown in the forms.

 ![Login error desktop](docs/screenshots/login_error_desktop.png)\
 *Login with error on a desktop*